 Washington’s other grizzly bear population—in the Selkirk Mountains

-Grizzly bears (ursus arctos) in northeast Washington’s Selkirk Mountains are one of two populations of grizzly bears in Washington state.
-The other is the North Cascades, whose grizzly bear population is especially endangered.
+Grizzly bears (ursus arctos) in northeast Washington’s Selkirk Mountains are one of two federally-designated grizzly populations found in our state.
+The other is in the North Cascades, where fewer than ten grizzly bears are believed to reside.

-More on grizzly bears in the Selkirk and Cabinet-Yaak Grizzly Bear Recovery Zones from the Interagency Grizzly Bear Committee.
+More information on grizzly bears in the Selkirk and Cabinet-Yaak Grizzly Bear Recovery Zones is available from the Interagency Grizzly Bear Committee.
 The IGBC now manages these two recovery zones together through the Selkirk/Cabinet-Yaak Subcommittee.

-The transboundary Selkirk ecosystem embraces 2,200 square miles in northeastern Washington, northern Idaho, and southern BC.
+The transboundary Selkirk ecosystem embraces 2,200 square miles in northeastern Washington, northern Idaho, and southern B.C.
 Approximately 1,040 square miles of this area is within British Columbia, Canada.
-Within the United States portion of the ecosystem, the Colville and Idaho Panhandle National Forests, and the Idaho Department of Lands administer public lands.
+The United States portion of the ecosystem includes the Colville, Kaniksu and Idaho Panhandle National Forests as well as public lands administered by the Washington Department of Natural Resources, Washington Department of Fish and Wildlife and the Idaho Department of Lands.

 In 1999, the U,S. Fish and Wildlife Service stated that the Selkirk grizzly bear population status was warranted for listed as federally endangered but that such action was “precluded because of higher endangered species recovery priorities”.